 In 2019, Trey made the next progression in his career and started a team in one of NASCAR’s national series, the NASCAR Camping World Truck Series (NCWTS).
 To date, Hutchens has competed in seven NCWTS races, where he has finished a career best sixteenth on two separate occasions at Iowa Speedway and Michigan International Speedway.

-The Hutchens family has been racing modified cars for over sixty years across the southeast and the fourth-generation racer takes on multiple roles outside of the driver’s seat.
-Trey and his NASCAR veteran father, Bobby, work countless hours preparing his race cars for competition at the same race shop Bobby and his father worked in years prior when Bobby pursued his racing career.
-In addition, Trey acts as owner of Trey Hutchens Racing, LLC by managing all public relations.
-This includes managing his website, treyhutchensracing.com, all social media accounts including Twitter, Facebook, etc., and relations with sponsors.
+The Hutchens family has been racing modified cars for over sixty years across the southeast, and the fourth-generation racer takes on multiple roles outside of the driver’s seat.
+Trey and his NASCAR veteran father, Bobby, who was once a crew chief for the late Dale Earnhardt, work countless hours preparing his race cars for competition at the same race shop Bobby and his father worked in years prior when Bobby pursued his racing career.